-- An officer or employee of any Federal agency;

-- A Member of Congress;

-- An officer or employee of Congress; or

-- An employee of a Member of Congress.
+- An officer or employee of Congress; or - An employee of a Member of Congress.

-Save the SF-LLL in a single PDF file using the following convention for the title "ControlNumber\LeadOrganization\SF-LLL".
+Save the SF-LLL in a single PDF file using the following convention for the title "ControlNumber LeadOrganization SF-LLL".

 11. WAIVER REQUESTS: FOREIGN ENTITIES AND PERFORMANCE OF WORK IN THE UNITED STATES i.
 Foreign Entity Participation: